jimmo/ncss-embedded/chapters/7-bitbot-neopixels.md

 <span style="color:red">**Warning!!**</span> The gearboxes on the bit:bot are a little fragile, and the teeth on the gears can break if too much torque is applied.
 Don't try to hold the wheels from spinning while the motors are on.

-[comment]: # (The below should be reworded...
-Don't like how this turned out)

-Over the course of the next two labs, we are going to start off by playing with the features of the bit:bot, before getting into some algorithms for controlling the bit:bot a bit more intelligently.
+We'll start with exploring the features of the bit:bots, then learning about some algorithms for making the bit:bots perform various line following tasks.

 ### Getting Started